kawu/hhu-dl-materials-2019/high-api/lstm.md

 ```
 -->

-In general, you can convert the padded representation into a regular list of
+You can convert the padded representation into a regular list of
 variable-length tensors using, for example:
 ```python
 hs = []